-The first few weeks will be spent activating all stations of the processing line.
-Some work on the core logging freezer is needed to activate the cooling system and some work is needed to adjust and repair the horizontal bandsaw.
+From end of May a few weeks will be spent activating all stations of the processing line by a small team in the science trench.
 In the science trench, benches for DEP, Swiss saw, ECM and line scanning as well as tables for cutting and packing samples will have to be adjusted.
 The two warm labs.
 (Viessmann cabins) for physical properties and isotope CFA will be outfitted again.
-The science team will work on establishing an ice core processing routine and work flow that minimizes the risk for errors and maximizes the processing rate.
+Isotope CFA will start up from the beginning of the season.
+The science team will from mid-/end June work on establishing an ice core processing routine and work flow that minimizes the risk for errors and maximizes the processing rate.